Detox Your Liver with this Amazing Parsley and Mint Tea

 - 1 cup of water (200 ml)

-- As we always say on our blog, it’s best to obtain ingredients that are grown organically.
-Once you have them, the first thing you do is to wash them well.
+- As we always say on our blog, it’s best to use organic ingredients.
+So, take your organic parsley and mint and wash them well.

 - Next, chop the parsley and the mint.
 This will allow the oils to be released into the tea.

 - Heat a cup of water in a pot or kettle.
 Once it comes to a boil, add the two herbs very carefully.